Hypothyroidism – A natural approach to treat low thyroid

 - Impaired memory

 There are many reasons that the thyroid gland might stop producing the right amount of hormones.
 The most likely cause is an autoimmune disease like Hashimoto’s thyroiditis.
-Some medications can lead to hypothyroidism, as well, such as lithium.
+Some medications can also pose a risk to precipitating hypothyroidism.

 What Foods can Help With Hypothyroidism